marekborowiec/teaching/Python1.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```
 The prompt has changed its appearance to the three greater-than signs `>>>`.
+You can exit the interactive interpreter by typing `quit()`.
 The first thing we will learn in Python is to print some text.
 Type:
 ```Python
 >>> print("Work is for people who don't know how to code")
 ```
+The `print()` statement represents a function that prints whatever we put in between the parentheses to the screen.
+As in the Bash shell, you can go back to the previous command by pressing the up arrow key.
 Again, just as in the shell, correct spelling, parentheses, and quotes are important.
-The `print()` statement represents a function that prints whatever we put in between the parentheses to the screen.

 ## Variables
 A very important basic concept in programming is that of a variable.
 Variables are names that represent some other entities.
 You can think of a variable as a kind of box that stores data.
 A simple example would be to store some text in a variable and then print it: